 Welcome to Croatia!

-Upon arrival in Split, a shuttle with transport you from the airport your accommodations for the evening.
-Meet with your guides and fellow guests for an evening orientation.
-After, enjoy some free time to explore Split’s legendary sights!
+Upon arrival in Split, make your way from the airport to your accommodations for the evening.
+Enjoy some free time to explore Split’s legendary sights!

 Sea Kayak Marjan Peninsula

-Enjoy a fresh breakfast in Split before driving a short distance to our pull-out site for today’s sea kayaking excursion.
-Set off for your paddle around Marjan Penisula, with stunning views of shady pine forests, sun-soaked pebble beaches and enticing Mediterranean bays accompanying you.
+Enjoy a fresh breakfast in Split before driving a short distance to our put in site for today’s sea kayaking excursion.
+Set off for your paddle around Marjan Peninsula, with stunning views of shady pine forests, sun-soaked pebble beaches and enticing Mediterranean bays accompanying you.
 Take a dip and do some snorkeling in one of the sunny bays.
 After, enjoy your afternoon at your leisure.

 Canyoning and Ziplining Cetina River